javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 ## The "if" statement

-The `if(...)` statement evaluates a condition in parentheses and, if the result is `true`, executes a block of code.
+The `if(...)` statement evaluates the condition in parentheses to a Boolean value and, if the result is `true`, executes a block of code.

 For example: